Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult a qualified professional before making any property decision.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Wellington.

 Is it smart to buy now in Wellington, or should I wait as of 2026?